(TW: Story mentions rape, incest.)

 President Ferdinand "Bongbong" Marcos Jr. during the campaign had expressed support for the decriminalization of abortion in cases of rape and incest.

-While the favorable position is welcome, analysts said there's no actual plan that indicates political will, and given "more pressing" problems at hand, like COVID and the economy, the state of the country's sexual and reproductive health rights would likely remain "status quo", at most.
+While the favorable position is welcome, analysts said there's no actual plan that supports it, and given "more pressing" problems at hand, like COVID and the economy, the state of the country's sexual and reproductive health rights would likely remain "status quo", at the very least.

 "Lagi namang ganon.
 Nag-susuffer naman talaga tayo sa hierarchy of priorities.
 But as always, we as people, as women, we will continue organizing ourselves, as we did for any other legislated wins of women with regards to our rights.
 Alongside that kind of hope na ang gobyerno ay may gagawin, kami naman ay magpapatuloy din sa pag-challenge, sa pagtatrabaho, sa pag-fuel nung fire," Parcon said.